Mavroudis Bougaidis

-Mavroudis Bougaidis (Μαυρουδής Μπουγαΐδης, born 1 June 1993) is a Greek professional footballer who plays as a centre-back for Polish I liga club Chrobry Głogów.
+Mavroudis Bougaidis (Μαυρουδής Μπουγαΐδης, born 1 June 1993) is a Greek professional footballer who plays as a centre-back for Super League Greece 2 club Ilioupoli.

 Club career

 Early years

 Aris academies found a talented defender and the club signed with him a contract for two years.
 Many clubs in Greece were interested in signing Bougaidis, as he was very good with the youth team of Aris and with the Greece U19 team, too.
 Four clubs from Europe approached him, but he chose to play for AEK Athens.

 AEK Athens

-On 16 May 2011 Mavroudis Bougaidis signed a 3-year deal with Greek giants AEK Athens.
-Mavroudis Bougaidis made his Europa League debut against Anderlecht as a substitution.
-Bougaidis also played against Sturm Graz in the Europa League and impressed in Greek Super League matches at the end of 2011–12 season.
-In July 2012 AEK Athens rejected a €1.1m bid for Bougaidis from Everton F.C.
+On 16 May 2011, Mavroudis Bougaidis signed a three-year deal with Greek giants AEK Athens.
+He made his UEFA Europa League debut against Anderlecht as a substitution.
+He also played against Sturm Graz in the Europa League and impressed in Greek Super League matches at the end of 2011–12 season.
+In July 2012 AEK Athens rejected a €1.1 million bid for Bougaidis from Everton F.C.
 For the 2012–13 season Bougaidis achieved 14 appierances for the Greek Superleague in a disappointing season for AEK Athens as it failed to stay in the first division of the league.
+He also scored an own goal against Panthrakikos at the 87th minute of the penultimate fixture.
+The game interrupted after the invasion of AEK' fans.